kngetich45/todo-app/kngetich-tech-answers.md

  2. Which parts did you spend the most time with?
 What did you find most difficult?

     - Dragging and dropping to reorder items across all the filters but was not difficult.
+    - During deployment, I encountered an issue where GitHub was unable to build the SVG file format, posing a challenge.